ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/18-SVM.md

 | The hyperparameter ‘c’ directly controls the amount of non-linearity in the decision boundary.     | F   |
 | The hyperparameter ‘gamma’ directly controls the number of misclassifications.                     | F   |

+# Applications of SVMs
+- Image Segmentation and Categorization
+- Geographic Image Processing
+- Handwriting recognition
+- Healthcare: Analyzing a group of over million people for myocardial infarction within a period of 10 years is an application area of SVMs
+- Prediction whether a person is depressed or not based on bag of words from the corpus seems to be conveniently solvable using SVM